mDuo13/fractal-of-insight/README.md

 - backfill old store champs
 - improve archetypes index page to have tabs per season or something
 - add landing page(s) for champions
+- fix bugs in listing of players for "I Made This" achievement (duplicates? players who don't have the achievement?)
+- on card pages, show other arts for card